Eunice Gibbs Allyn: Career

-Allyn intended to become a teacher, but her mother dissuaded her and she remained at home, entering into society and writing quietly for the local papers.
+Allyn intended to become a teacher, but her mother dissuaded her and Allyn remained at home, entering into society and writing quietly for the local papers.
 Her articles were signed using various pen names in order to avoid displeasing one of her brothers, who did not wish to have a "bluestocking" in the family.
 Her first published poems appeared in the Cleveland Plain Dealer, when she was only thirteen years old.
 Besides composing poems for recitation in school, she often wrote songs, both words and music, when she could not find songs suited to various occasions.

-In 1873, she married Glarence Gilman Allyn (1850–1911), of Nyack, New York.
+In 1873, she married Clarence Gilman Allyn (1850–1911), of Nyack, New York.
 After spending several years at Nyack, New London, Connecticut, and Auburn, New York, they moved to Dubuque, Iowa.
-Before her marriage she gained valuable experience as Washington correspondent of the Chicago Inter Ocean, a position which she filled for a year, during which time she also wrote numerous articles for the St. Louis Globe-Democrat, the New York World, and before and since marriage, for various New York City, Boston, Indianapolis, Philadelphia, and Chicago journals.
-She was a pointed, incisive writer, and all her work, prose or poetry, had an aim, a central thought.
+Before her marriage, she gained valuable experience as the Washington correspondent of the Chicago Inter Ocean, a position which she filled for a year, during which time she also wrote numerous articles for the St. Louis Globe-Democrat, the New York World.
+Before and since marriage, she also wrote for various New York City, Boston, Indianapolis, Philadelphia, and Chicago journals.
+She was characterized as a pointed, incisive writer whose prose and poetry had an aim, a central thought.